Galeria-Kaufhof/galeria-kaufhof.github.io/_drafts/setting-up-a-scala-sbt-multi-project-with-cassandra-connectivity-and-migrations.md

 Thus, this is a from-the-trenches tutorial about some of the first things I have managed to understand and build.
-My goal is to provide a detailed step-by-step tutorial which shows how to set up a new Scala project with three sub-modules (one being plain old Scala, one being based on Play2, and one on Spray) using sbt.
+My goal is to provide a detailed step-by-step tutorial which shows how to set up a new Scala project with three sub-modules (one being plain old Scala, one being based on Play2, and one on Spray) using `sbt`.
 I'll also describe how to enable all three modules to speak with an Apache Cassandra database, and how to add automatically applied database migrations (in order to allow using the project in a Continuous Delivery setup like the one we use at Galeria Kaufhof).

+Part 1 (which you are currently reading) covers the basic multi-project setup and describes how to get up and running with Cassandra migrations.
+Part 2 (which will be published in the near future) will discuss how to integrate a Play and a Spray application into the setup, respectively.

-This tutorial is well suited for reasonably experienced software developers with some first basic experience with Scala and Cassandra.
+This tutorial is well suited for reasonably experienced software developers with some first basic experience in Scala and Cassandra.